rawsrc/exacodis/README.md

 ```php
 $pilot->setCurrentRunnerTo('001');
 ```
-Then the assertions will apply to this one.
+Then the assertions will apply to this one (see below: NESTED RUNS)

 - COMPLEX TEST CODE